language en

 Linked.Archi EA on a Page Ontology: Description back to ToC

 Ontology for the Enterprise Architecture on a Page framework by Svyatoslav Kotusev.
-Models the CSVLOD artifact taxonomy (Considerations, Standards, Visions, Landscapes, Outlines, Designs), the three core EA processes (Strategic Planning, Initiative Delivery, Technology Optimization), process phases and governance activities, EA practice participants, governance bodies and tiers, maturity stages, and the 24 empirically validated EA artifacts.
+Defines the six CSVLOD artifact types as OWL classes (Consideration, Standard, Vision, Landscape, Outline, Design) with inter-type relationship properties describing how artifact types influence each other within an EA practice.
+Also defines EA processes (Strategic Planning, Initiative Delivery, Technology Optimization), process phases, governance activities, participants, governance bodies and tiers, and maturity stages.
+Finer-grained classification of the 24 specific artifact types is handled via eaop:classifiedByType pointing to SKOS concepts in the companion taxonomy (eaonapage-tax.ttl).
 Based on peer-reviewed research across 27+ organizations, this framework describes how EA practices actually work rather than prescribing how they should work.
+This is not an official IASA document.

 Cross-reference for Linked.Archi EA on a Page Ontology classes, object properties and data properties back to ToC